binotation/blinky-from-scratch-asm/README.md

 # Blinky From Scratch ARM Assembly
 Implement blinky in ARM assembly.
+Some minimal runtime is still needed:
+- Stack (not used in this program)
+- PC-relative loads from literal pool

-Only notable thing is `TIM2_IRQHandler` needs to be declared as a function symbol otherwise we get a hard fault.
+`TIM2_IRQHandler` needs to be declared as a function symbol otherwise we get a hard fault.